Kingyaga/BINCOM_SCHOLARSHIP/README.md

-# HNG-X_BACKEND_TASKS
+# BINCOM_SCHOLARSHIP
-This repository contains all tasks and solutions from the HNG virtual internship program
+This repository contains all tasks and solutions from the BINCOM python scholarship program